DenverCoder1/minimalistic-wallpaper-collection/README.md

 This is my collection of minimalistic, flat art, and colorful, digital nature wallpapers.

+**Disclaimer:** None of these wallpapers were designed by me.
 Most of these wallpapers were found on [Reddit](https://www.reddit.com/r/wallpaper/).

 ## Wallpapers